stx3plus1/strlx/README.md

 Correctly programmed pull requests or simply just logos will be accepted, provided someone adds the code part before merging.

+The "reset" keyword only prints an ANSI reset (which clears any formatting) and is simply "\x1b[0m" in a printf.
+You can use this on the shell if your shell breaks.

 Colors are defined before the fetch option.
 Colors HAVE TO BE REPEATED for each item.

 Valid colors are: white, black, dr (dark red), red, yellow, green, cyan, blue, purple.